siddhika2302/Agri-Market/README.md

 Functional Requirements:
     • Connects farmers with potential buyers to sell their crops

+    • Farmers can upload their products on the website with the respective prices.

     • Farmers can also buy various machinery and pesticides

-    • Blogs to promote healthy farming practises

     • Open to all, new users are welcome.